 What is “normal eating”?
 Normal eating is eating until you are satisfied.
 Normal eating is allowing yourself to eat even if you haven’t gone to the gym that day.
 Normal eating is giving yourself permission to eat whenever and wherever.

 I’ve struggled with my mental health for a few years now.
 Only my GP knows about my eating disorder, however not telling anybody is dangerous.
 At 13, my mental health began to deteriorate.
 I’ve always been a perfectionist since I was young, constantly caring about what other people think.
 I worried about if strangers in the corridors held an opinion on me.
 As a result, when I experienced bullying my own self-worth declined.
 The way I saw myself changed.
-No longer did I see someone of a perfectly normal weight, I saw someone who was ugly and disgusting and to counteract this I began stopped eating.
-Little by little I cut down on the amount of food.
-I saw no change and, despite the number on the scale dropping, I felt worse than ever.
-Other people began to pick up on my actions, my best friend was worried sick as she hadn’t seen me eat in days.
+No longer did I see someone of a perfectly normal weight, I saw someone who was ugly and disgusting and to counteract this I began to stop eating.
+Little by little I cut down on the amount of food I ate.
+Still, I saw no change and, despite the number on the scale dropping, I felt worse than ever.
+Other people began to pick up on my actions; my best friend was worried sick as she hadn’t seen me eat in days.

 They lie, they make you believe you aren’t good enough and that you aren’t worth it.
 You are always good enough, no matter what shape or size you are.
 No matter how much you weigh you will always be enough.
 It doesn’t matter what size you are, because you are amazing as you are.

 If you believe you or somebody else you know, stranger or not, are struggling with an eating disorder or any other mental health problem you must tell somebody.
 Reaching out and getting help is the first step.
 It is very important to have people that can support you and check up on you.
 You may also be referred to a mental health hospital or therapy, where you can recover and build a healthy relationship with food.

 Despite the stigma around mental health hospitals, they are there to help you get better, and there is no shame in getting help.